mathpn/mathpn.github.io/src/content/blog/new-hcqs.md

 Nonetheless, some political leaderships still defend HCQ with great passion and its use is still widely popular.
 In Brazil, not only does the president defend its widespread use, but health insurance companies are also distributing hideous ['COVID kits'](https://noticias.uol.com.br/saude/ultimas-noticias/redacao/2020/07/19/cloroquina-unimed-kit-covid.htm), that contain HCQ and other drugs, to infected patients.

 In the middle of this nonsense, one might wonder: how did we get to this point?
-This is not an easy question, with multiple factors coming into play - such as distrust in authorities and science, right-wing populism with denialistic shades, high hopes when no therapy exists, and many others.
+This is not an easy question, with multiple factors coming into play - such as distrust in authorities and science, populism, high hopes when no therapy exists, and many others.
 But from all the factors, I'd like to focus on one: how we, as scientists, are **failing to explain why well-controlled studies are necessary**.
 I won't even try to explain what randomized clinical trials are, there are great resources on this topic.

 I think this failure is partly due to a lack of intuitive understanding of basic statistical and scientific notions, which will be briefly explored here.